Essays, Law and Politics

 In this part of the world, you could say that ducks and deer enjoy the same contiguous space as the humans and they were not hunted most of the time for food or game and dogs and cats are brought to a vet or a grooming saloon, while in our country, we torched our dogs for meat and skinned our cats or farm rats for food.

-In our own country too, we speak of our rich natural resources at the backdrop of our bald-forest and breast-thump our sympathy to our less fortunate brothers where we could not even commiserate with the flight of our poor pets.
+In our own country too, we speak of our rich natural resources at the backdrop of our bald-forest and chest-thump our sympathy to our less fortunate brothers where we could not even commiserate with the flight of our poor pets.

 It is said that society can only achieve a genuine love for its less fortunate members it if is capable of being kind to the inferior animals.
 It is the reason why in these developed societies, they encouraged small kids to have pet dogs to build up their sense of loyalty and friendship with someone.
 Hachiko, is a bronze statue in Shibuya Train Station in Japan that symbolizes a dog’s invincible bond with his master.
 Is Japan rich because she had erected a statue for a friend while we are poor because we slaughter ours and eat him?